Filmel Johnson

-Filmel C. Johnson (born December 24, 1970) is an American former professional football defensive back.
-He was selected by the Buffalo Bills in the seventh round of the 1994 NFL draft with the 221st overall pick.
+Filmel C. Johnson (born December 24, 1970) is an American former professional football player who was a defensive back in the National Football League (NFL).
+He played college football for the Illinois Fighting Illini and was selected by the Buffalo Bills in the seventh round of the 1994 NFL draft with the 221st overall pick.
 He played for the Bills in 1995.